aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 No reviewer wants to sift through 400 lines of diff that only changes indentations and replaces single quotes with double quotes just to hunt down where the actual change is. (or miss it!)

 This approach also, makes review easier, faster, more pure, and more focused.

 ---

-### 🚧 Don't fix everything on your way {#dont-fix-everything}

-From time to time we adhere to this motto: "Leave the codebase better than you found it".
-Sometimes you see a badly named variable, a poorly designed function, a file with corrupted spacing and indentations, or a bug in the software and you want to just fix it on your way.
-Although that sounds good, it adds unnecessary complications for the reviewer and is probably unrelated to what your branch is about.
-If something needs to be fixed, it could become a ticket in your issue-tracking system.
-Either a "technical story" or a "user story".

-A good advantage of leaving stuff for the issue-tracking system is the observability it gets from everyone.
-If you quietly fix issues as you encounter them, no one else will have an understanding of the amount of bugs and regressions present in the software and your team may neglect the importance of quality engineering.
-Or if you refactor stuff on the way and make the codebase better, no one will ever know how much technical debt the software has.
-Apart from that, with a ticket, everyone can leave their opinion on what is the best approach for what you've found, rather than you just patching stuff while you are focused on something else.

-If you attempt to fix everything along the way, all that outside observers might notice is that tasks are taking longer than expected.

----